hashicorp/packer-plugin-proxmox/.github/PULL_REQUEST_TEMPLATE.md

 ----

-### :hammer_and_wrench: Description
+### Description
 What code changed, and why?

-### :link: Resolved Issues
+### Resolved Issues
 If your PR resolves any open issue(s), please indicate them like this so they will be closed when your PR is merged:

 Closes #xxx
 Closes #xxx

-### PCI review checklist
 <!-- heimdall_github_prtemplate:grc-pci_dss-2024-01-05 -->
-- [ ] If applicable, I've documented a plan to revert these changes if they require more than reverting the pull request.
-- [ ] If applicable, I've worked with GRC to document the impact of any changes to security controls.
+### Rollback Plan

+If a change needs to be reverted, we will roll out an update to the code within 7 days.

+### Changes to Security Controls

-  Examples of changes to controls include access controls, encryption, logging, etc.
+Are there any changes to security controls (access controls, encryption, logging) in this pull request?
+If so, explain.
-- [ ] If applicable, I've worked with GRC to ensure compliance due to a significant change to the in-scope PCI environment.
-  Examples include changes to operating systems, ports, protocols, services, cryptography-related components, PII processing code, etc.